therealchjones/mffer/docs/mff.md

 #### Roster & Character model

-Marvel Future Fight's characters appear to primarily be differentiated via object properties rather than the hierarchy used in `mffer`, and we only assume that the hierarchical model fits reality.
+Marvel Future Fight's characters appear to primarily be differentiated via object properties rather than the hierarchy used in mffer, and we only assume that the hierarchical model fits reality.
 Specifically, multiple character properties are associated with different levels in the hierarchy, and the assumptions we make in which property is associated with a given level is based